kalekundert/tidyexc/docs/basic_usage.rst

 define a custom exception type for your library.
 This makes it possible to distinguish between exceptions from different libraries.

-How many exceptions classes to define is a matter of taste.
+How many exception classes to define for your library is a matter of taste.
 I prefer to define one for each kind of user that might be expected to fix the problem causing the exception.
 For example, this might include:

 - *UsageError*: For faulty input that the end-user would need to fix.
 - *ApiError*: For programming mistakes that a developer would need to fix.